 Taking sheet pan dinners to a whole new level with this Sheet Pan Cuban Chicken With Citrus Avocado Salsa.

-You know what I’m also loving?
+Do you know what I’m also loving?
 Sheet pan dinners, which you will soon realize, as I have a few more sheet pan recipes coming your way this month.
 Like most everyone else in the world, I’m all about a dinner that can be made entirely on one pan.
-Using just one pan means less to clean, minimal hands on time, and typically a pretty quick cooking meal.
+Using just one pan means less to clean, minimal hands-on time, and typically a pretty quick-cooking meal.
 Uh?
-Big fat yes to that!
+A big fat yes to that!

 Anyway, when I was brainstorming recipes for the month, I knew that I really wanted to incorporate all the beautiful winter citrus.
 For whatever reason, whenever it comes oranges, grapefruits, and other winter citrus, my first thought is to just simply eat them, as opposed to using them in recipes.
 Growing up, my dad didn’t cook with much citrus (not even lemons or limes), but we ate plenty of oranges and grapefruits as snacks.
 It wasn’t until I started cooking that I learned how delicious citrus can be in savory recipes.

 I feel like I don’t use citrus enough.
-It’s truly one of the best additions to so many recipes, and when I actually put a little thought into it, I find there’s a million and one ways to use these vibrant fruits in savory ways.
+It’s truly one of the best additions to so many recipes, and when I actually put a little thought into it, I find there are a million and one ways to use these vibrant fruits in savory ways.

 Enter this Cuban Chicken.

-Cuban cuisine is known for being extra citrusy, so it’s the perfect kind of food to be making during these winter months when the grocery store is filled to the brim with blood oranges, cara cara oranges, grapefruits, and those cute little clementines.
+Cuban cuisine is known for being extra citrusy, so it’s the perfect kind of food to make during these winter months when the grocery store is filled to the brim with blood oranges, Cara Cara oranges, grapefruits, and those cute little clementines.

 Like most sheet pan recipes, this one is pretty simple.
 Season your chicken, add your veggies…roast, roast, roast…and while that’s happening make the salsa.
 Serve it all up and done!

-It’s literally a two-step process and in turn you have the most perfect citrusy chicken dinner complete with roasted potatoes, veggies, and even salsa.
+It’s literally a two-step process.
+In turn, you’ll have the most perfect citrusy chicken dinner complete with roasted potatoes, veggies, and even salsa.
 I mean, I’m not sure it gets better.

 The chicken is pretty classically seasoned with a good amount of fresh orange and lime juice, plenty of garlic, oregano, and cumin.
 If you have extra time, I highly recommend marinating the chicken for a couple of hours before roasting to really intensify the flavor and to make for an extra tender and moist chicken.

-To go along with the chicken, potatoes, and peppers, I made a quick salsa with the cutest little blood oranges that friends brought me all the way from their California backyard!
-They’re under ripe right now, so they don’t have their bright red hue just yet, but I kind of love their extra tart flavor, and they make for a perfect salsa to spoon over top this chicken.
+To go along with the chicken, potatoes, and peppers, I made a quick salsa.
+I used the cutest little blood oranges that friends brought for me all the way from their California backyard!
+They’re under-ripe right now, so they don’t have their bright red hue just yet, but I kind of love their extra tart flavor.
+They make for a perfect salsa to spoon over top this chicken.
 The salsa adds a pop of fresh greens and zingy citrus flavor.